datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 ```

 `@part1`
-Use 'BETWEEN' &
+Use the'BETWEEN' &
-'AND' to specify a range of values
+'AND' keywords to specify a range of values.

 ```SQL
 SELECT TOP (5) price,quantity